OSSII/oxool-community/docker/from-packages/README.md

 * Docker Engine
   Must be a version that implements the BuildKit Docker Build backend.
-* A pre-built OxOffice R10 server edition RPM packages.
-  Must be acquired externally, it should be extracted to the `oxoffice-10.0.1-dev` directory right under the one hosting this document.
-* A pre-built OxOffice Online Community V5 RPM package.
-  Must be acquired externally, it should be placed to the directory hosting this document.
 * Your container host must not have an existing `oxool-community-5` container, stop and remove the container in advance.

 The final layout of this directory should be like the following `tree` output: